HomeRefill/come-to-homerefill/tests/mobile/README.md

-# Welcome to basic Mobile Test!
+# Welcome to our Mobile Development Test!

-The main purpose of this test is measuring the technical skills and knowledge of Android developers.
+The purpose of this test is to know a little bit more about how you code, how well you know the platform SDK, general development best practices and software architecture.

 ## Project Description

-As a mobile engineer you've been tasked with the development of an app for Game lovers.
-This first version (MVP) of the app will be very simple and limited to only show the list of games by game plataform.
+As a Mobile Developer you've been tasked with the development of an app for game lovers.
+This first version (MVP) of the app will be very simple and limited to only showing the list of games by plataform and displaying the details of each game on a separate screen.

 ## Functional Requirements

-The first release of the app will be very limited in scope, but will serve as the foundation for future releases.
-You're going to develop now basically 2 screens:
+You're going to develop 2 screens:

-**Game List** - Where the user will get the plataforms list from the service and change the list according to the selected category.
+**Games List**: The user will be able to choose the desired platform on the top bar, which will then load the list of games on screen.
+Each game on the list will show an image and a name;

-**Game Detail** - Where the user will see some details of the game selected.
+**Game Details**: When selecting a game on the list, the user will be redirected to the game details screen, where the image, name, genre, available platforms and description for that game will be shown.

 ![Game List](images/games.png?raw=true "Games List")